Compare Car Insurance Quotes in Real-Time and Save.

 Read the Fine Print

-Before signing, thoroughly review your membership agreement.
-Pay close attention to the cancellation policy, any hidden fees, and clauses about collections.
-Understanding your contractual obligations is the first step in protecting your credit from unexpected negative marks.
+Before signing up, thoroughly review the membership agreement.
+Pay close attention to the cancellation policy, any hidden fees, and clauses regarding collections.
+Understanding your commitment upfront is the best way to prevent future financial surprises and protect your credit score from unexpected dings.

 • Set up automatic payments.
-Your payment history is the most significant factor in your score, so automating payments ensures you never miss a due date.
+Your payment history is the most significant factor in your score, so ensuring you pay your bills on time every month is a critical first step, according to an expert guide for 2025.

 • Diversify your credit mix.
-Lenders like to see that you can responsibly manage different types of credit, such as revolving credit cards and installment loans.
+Lenders like to see that you can handle different types of credit, so having a mix of accounts like credit cards and installment loans can be beneficial.

 The Bottom Line

-A gym membership typically won't affect your credit score.
-However, failing to pay your dues could lead to collections, which would negatively impact your credit history and score.
+A gym membership itself won't affect your credit score.
+However, failing to pay your dues could lead to collections, which can negatively impact your credit history and lower your score.

 Frequently Asked Questions